 - Be able to print a copy of the police report to keep for your records.

 - All reports filed online will be reviewed.

 - If your report does not meet the online reporting criteria you will be notified.

 - Upon review, if further investigation of your case is needed, you may be contacted.

 A list of incident types available for online reporting follows; look at our example list of theft report types.
-If you are adding additional information to a report you have already submitted via phone, online, or directly to an officer, select the original report type you used and click on "Supplemental."
-If you reported a burglary with an officer at the incident location, select "Burglary follow up" to add information using this online reporting system.
+If you are adding additional information to a burglary report you have already filed with an officer, select "Burglary Follow-Up" to add information using this online reporting system.

 Tips and examples for which type of report to file can be found here.